uBlockOrigin/uAssets/README.md

 #### How to correctly report an issue

-- In options->Filter lists:
-  - "Purge all caches"
-  - "Update now"
 - Disable all other browser extensions and see if the problem still persists

 - How to provide troubleshooting information: